Oneflow-Inc/libai/docs/source/tutorials/Build_New_Project_on_LiBai.md

 ```

-After building the `config.py`, if we want to get the corresponding fields in the project, we just need to access like `cfg.my_cfg.***`
+After building the `config.py`, if we want to get the corresponding fields in the project, we just need to access like `cfg.my_cfg.***`.

 ## Start Training
 The `train.sh` file contains some parameters, such as `GPUS`, `NODE`, etc.